SUBJECTS

 Right common carotid artery and external carotid artery

-26. What factors influence blood pressure
+38. What is blood pressure

 Femorofemoral bypass